Powerful US storms bring threats ranging from critical fire weather to blizzard conditions

-NEW ORLEANS — (AP) — Powerful storms were threatening communities across the country Tuesday with weather ranging from fire in the Southern High Plains to blizzards in the Midwest.
+NEW ORLEANS — (AP) — Powerful storms tore roofs off an apartment building and a nursing home in a small town in Oklahoma and threatened more communities across the country Tuesday with weather ranging from fire in the Southern High Plains to blizzards in the Midwest.

-Forecasts also predicted dust storms in the southwest, tornadoes in the South and blizzard conditions in the Central Plains, and were forcing forcing some changes to Mardi Gras in New Orleans.
-The city moved up and shortened the celebration's two biggest parades.
-Police were also expected to help keep the parades moving to the finish before winds picked up, authorities said.
+Dust storms blinded drivers in the Southwest, tornadoes were possible in the South and blizzard conditions descended on the Central Plains.

+In New Orleans, high winds were forcing some changes to Mardi Gras in New Orleans.
+The city moved up and shortened the celebration's two biggest parades, hoping to wrap them up before high winds moved in.

 The weather wasn’t stopping Shalaska Jones and her 2-year-old daughter from waving at passing Mardi Gras floats Tuesday and hoping to catch one of the coveted coconuts thrown to the crowd.